 Hiking in Briançon — Best Trails & Routes in the Southern Alps

-Briançon has 300 kilometres of marked hiking trails ranging from easy valley paths to demanding high-alpine routes in the Écrins National Park.
-The hiking season runs from late June to late September.
-Key routes include the Tour de l'Oisans, the GR54 through the Écrins, the ridgeline trails above Serre Chevalier, and the historic Vauban fortifications walking route.
-Trail maps are available from the Briançon tourist office.
+300 kilometres of marked trails start from the valley floor, ranging from easy paths through the Guisane valley to multi-day routes in the Écrins National Park.
+The season runs from late June to late September, with the best conditions in the high terrain from mid-July onward.
+Key routes include the GR54 through the Écrins, the ridgeline trails above Serre Chevalier, and the Vauban fortifications walking circuit.
+Trail maps from the Briançon tourist office cover the full network.

 Best Hiking Areas Near Briançon